er1chu/bubby/README.md

 ````
 webfont('Franklin Gothic', 'franklingothic', true, 'bold')
 ````
+More coming soon.

+## To be added - Grunt:
+- Automatic PHP server launch
+- Built-in Image optimization
+- SVG minification with automatic PNG fallbacks
+- Modernizr

+## To be added - Stylus:
+- Typographic mixins targeting abbreviations, REM calculations, etc.

 ## Dependencies
 ### Kirby

 Kirby is a file-based CMS.
-For documentation, please see: <http://getkirby.com/docs>
+For documentation and licensing, please see: <http://getkirby.com/docs>

 ### Grunt
 Grunt is a javascript task runner.
 For documentation, please see: <http://gruntjs.com>